pdefusco/CAI_Inf_Service_Articles/multicloud-ai/README.md

 ## Summary & Next Steps

-In this tutorial, we demonstrated how to train a PyTorch model in the Public Cloud and deploy it in the Private Cloud with Cloudera AI Hybrid Cloud.

-This end-to-end workflow highlights how you can leverage Cloudera AI in order to utilize ephemeral resources in the Cloud and long-running resources in the Data Center, thereby reducing inferencing costs.
+In this tutorial, we demonstrated how to train and deploy a SparkML model across different Cloudera on Cloud environments.
+The end-to-end workflow highlights how you can leverage Cloudera AI in order to separate workloads, users and datasets across environments for maximum enterprise AI security and governance while maintaining the same frameworks, runtimes and architecture.

 **Additional Resources & Tutorials**
 Explore these helpful tutorials and blogs to learn more about Cloudera AI, the AI Registry, and AI Inference Service: